public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 This method does not require that the schedulable be in the feasibility set before it is called.
 When it is not initially a member of the feasibility set it will be added when the resulting system is feasible.

-- The release parameters to use.
-When null
+release - The release parameters to use.
+When null,

 the default value is governed by the associated scheduler